dougeby/IntuneDocs/intune/certficates-pfx-configure.md

 2. After the download completes, run the downloaded installer (**ndesconnectorssetup.exe**).
   Run the installer on the computer that is able to connect with the Certification Authority.
 Choose the PKCS (PFX) Distribution option, and then choose **Install**.
 When the installation has completed, continue by creating a certificate profile as described in [How to configure certificate profiles](certificates-configure.md).

-3. When prompted for the client certificate for the Certificate Connector, choose **Select**, and select the **client authentication** certificate you installed.

-    After you select the client authentication certificate, you are returned to the **Client Certificate for Microsoft Intune Certificate Connector** surface.
-Although the certificate you selected is not shown, choose **Next** to view the properties of that certificate.
-Then choose **Next**, and then **Install**.

 4. After the wizard completes, but before closing the wizard, click **Launch the Certificate Connector UI**.

     > [!TIP]